5 Simple Tips for Cleaning and Curating Your Jewelry Box

 2. Clean Your Jewelry

 After everything is clean and sparkling again, it’s time to sort your jewels, making sure earrings have their backings and mates, and clasps on bracelets, necklaces, and watches are all in working order.
 Try on your rings and make sure they fit comfortably and securely.
 Put aside any pieces that need repair/sizing and set a date on your calendar to take them to your favorite local jewelry store, ideally one offering onsite repairs.
-If you know the jewelry designer who made your jewelry, contact them about the repair and sizing services you need.
+If you know the jewelry designer who made your jewelry, contact them about the repair and sizing services you need, they know their work inside and out!

 Yellow gold red, deep plum and champagne gold gemstone bead necklace.